una-dinosauria/stacked-quantizers/README.md

 Julieta Martinez, Holger H. Hoos and James J. Little: *Stacked Quantizers for Compositional Vector Compression*, available at: http://arxiv.org/abs/1411.2173

 This code was mostly written by [Julieta Martinez](https://github.com/una-dinosauria/).

-## Deprecation notice

-Please note that I am no longer mantaining this code, and I discourage you from using Matlab at all.

-You can run stacked quantizers and many other quantization methods in Julia using [Rayuela.jl](https://github.com/una-dinosauria/Rayuela.jl)

 ### Datasets